 Even a cursory understanding of the Catholic Mass, however, will show that these objections are merely misunderstandings.
 My preliminary research into the Mass quickly revealed the answers to these questions.
 But more importantly, it opened my eyes to the beauty and majesty of the Mass.

-My research has culminated in the Mass Explained iPad app.
-It is my hopes that the app resonates particularly with Catholic young adults and college students.
+My research has culminated in the Mass Explained Book. which will soon be available for pre-order on Kickstarter.
+It is my hope that the book resonates particularly with Catholic young adults and college students.
 They are at a pivotal point—when the faith of their parent’s either becomes their own…or it does not.
 In her book Forming Intentional Disciples, Sherry Weddell reports that of the Catholics that leave the Church, 80% do so by the time they turn 23.
 It is my goal to stem this tide through Mass education.

-This app was written to myself 25 years ago.
+This book was written to me 30 years ago.
 This is the information I wish I had known then.
 The Mass is not an empty, meaningless, man-made ritual, but rather, it is a divinely instituted Sacrament, rooted in Scripture and tempered by tradition.
 It is the holiest thing we can do on earth.
 The greatest mystery.
 The most perfect form of prayer.
 A most inconceivable act of love!

 Now, I’d love to hear from you!
-If you have any questions about the MassExplained website or iPad app, or if you have any comments or just want to chat, please use the form below.
+If you have any questions about the MassExplained website or book, Kickstarter, or if you have any comments or just want to chat, please use the form below.
 It’ll come directly to me and I’ll be the only one who reads it: